alwaysHarshit/project-G/README.md

 2. **API Request Handling**:
    - Frontend sends a POST request to `/chat` endpoint with code submission details
    - The request is routed through `user.routes.js` to the `userController` function
+   - For LeetCode profile and submissions, `/getUser` and `/recent-submissions` endpoints are used

 3. **Controller Processing**:
    - `userController` in `user.controller.js` extracts submission details from the request body
    - The controller calls the AI model (Gemini) via the `main()` function in `gemini.js`
+   - `user-profile.controller.js` and `getRecentSumissions.js` handle LeetCode data

 4. **AI Model Integration**:
    - The application supports multiple AI models: